albruevich/Text-Quest-Editor/README.md

 Parameters can be displayed in different ways.

-In this example, rank display (3 levels) is configured:
+In this example, display ranks are configured (3 levels):
-- if Mood = 1 → will be shown: *You are furious*
+- if Mood = 1 → this will be shown: *You are furious*
-- if Mood = 2 → will be shown: *Normal mood*
+- if Mood = 2 → this will be shown: *Normal mood*

 <img src="docs/param_panel_2.webp" width="680">

 ---

-If you want to display a numeric value of a parameter, use `<>` — during the game it will be replaced with the current value:
+If you want to display the numeric value of a parameter, use `<>` — during the game it will be replaced with the current value:

 <img src="docs/param_outlook_1.webp" width="301">